stkent/AdventOfCode2016/day02/README.md

 - Then, from "D", you move five more times (through "D", "B", "C", "C", "B"), ending at B.
 - Finally, after five more moves, you end at 3.

-So, given the actual keypad layout, the code would be 5DB3.
+So, given the actual keypad layout, the code would be `5DB3`.

 Using the same instructions in your puzzle input, what is the correct bathroom code?

+> Your puzzle answer was `CB779`.